 - Don't speed.
 The faster you drive, the more fuel you will burn.

 - Don't accelerate too quickly.
 Be light on the gas pedal to reach your desired speed slowly.

 - When slowing down or stopping, slowly let up on the gas and brake gently.

 - Always wear your safety belt.

-- Pay attention to all road signs, especially those pertinent for trucks --including weigh station stops, truck restriction signs and overhead clearance notices.
+- Pay attention to all road signs, especially those pertinent to trucks - including weigh station stops, truck restriction signs, and overhead clearance notices.

 - Drive slowly and cautiously.
 Avoid speeding, making abrupt stops, or taking turns quickly and sharply.
-Not only will careful driving keep you safe, but your cargo as well.
-Reckless driving will cause your shipment to shift and sustain damage.
+Not only will careful driving keep you safe, but it will keep your cargo safe as well.
+Reckless driving will cause your cargo to shift and could damage it.

 - Be extra careful at intersections.
 Always check both ways twice before proceeding.

-- If you are traveling long distances, take turns driving with a family member to avoid fatigue.
+- If you are traveling long distances, take turns driving with somebody to avoid fatigue.
 Ideally, you should not travel more than 500 miles per day.

 - If you are moving alone, make stops every few hours to stretch your legs and rest your eyes.
 Always stop at hotels to get a full night's sleep - and never drive while you are tired.